-294. Gifts and Hospitality - Review of Guidance for Councillors and Policy for Employees
+294 Gifts and Hospitality - Review of Guidance for Councillors and Policy for Employees incorporated in the Council's Constitution.

 Andrew Weavers, Strategic Governance Manager, attended the meeting to present the report and assist the Committee with its enquiries.
 The Committee were advised that the Gifts and Hospitality Guidance for Councillors and Policy for employees were reviewed on an annual basis.